Gemini Man (film): Visual effects

+Music

 Release

-Gemini Man was released in the United States on October 11, 2019 by Paramount Pictures.
+Gemini Man was released in the United States on October 11, 2019, by Paramount Pictures.
 It was originally scheduled to be released on October 4, but Paramount pushed the film back for release a week later.
-It premiered at the Zurich Film Festival on October 1, 2019 in standard 3D, RealD 3D, Dolby Cinema, IMAX 3D, IMAX, 4DX, and ScreenX formats, as well as in 120 fps HFR (high frame rate) "3D+" on select screens (including 16 Dolby Cinema and 47 IMAX 3D with Laser screens worldwide and only one TCL cinema that presented film in 3D 4K 120 fps but without HDR).
-No one presented the native 4K Dolby Vision 120 fps.
+It premiered at the Zurich Film Festival on October 1, 2019.
+It was released in 120 fps HFR (High frame rate) on select screens.

 Home media

 Gemini Man was released on 4K Ultra HD Blu-ray, Blu-ray and DVD on January 14, 2020.
-The film used 59.94 fps presentation in Dolby Vision.
+The film used 60 fps presentation in Dolby Vision.

 Reception

 Box office

-Gemini Man grossed $48.5 million in the United States and Canada, and $124.6 million in other territories, for a worldwide total of $173.2 million.
+Gemini Man grossed $48.6 million in the United States and Canada, and $124.9 million in other territories, for a worldwide total of $173.5 million.
 It was estimated the film needed to gross around $275 million worldwide in order to break even; Deadline Hollywood calculated its net loss to be $111.1 million, when factoring together all expenses and revenues.

 In the United States and Canada, Gemini Man was released alongside The Addams Family and Jexi, and was originally projected to gross $24–29 million from 3,642 theaters in its opening weekend.
 The film made $7.5 million on its first day, including $1.6 million from Thursday night previews, lowering weekend estimates to $20 million.
-It went on to debut to $20.5 million, finishing third at the box office.
+It went on to debut to $20.6 million, finishing third at the box office behind The Addams Family and Joker.
 The low opening was blamed on poor critical response, the familiar premise and the over-performance of Joker.
-In its second weekend Gemini Man fell 58.6% to $8.9 million, finishing fifth.
+In its second weekend, Gemini Man fell 59.6% to $8.3 million, finishing fifth.

 The film opened in five countries the week prior to its U.S. release and made $7 million, finishing first in each market: France ($3 million), Germany ($3 million), Switzerland ($434,000), Austria ($262,000) and Israel ($259,000, Lee's best opener in the country).
-In China Gemini Man debuted to $21 million, less than expected, getting upset by fellow new release Maleficent: Mistress of Evil.
+In China, Gemini Man debuted to $21 million, less than expected, getting upset by fellow new release Maleficent: Mistress of Evil.
 After two weeks the film had a worldwide total of $118 million, including an "underwhelming" $82 million overseas.